wilbo/Kirby-UltraKit/README.md

     <?php echo js('assets/js/main.js') ?>

-Lastly, edit your .gitignore by removing "/public" on line 14 to track your site in git.
+Lastly, edit the .gitignore by removing "/public" on line 14 to track your site in git.